 - Ophthalmoscopy: Microscopic examination of your optic nerve to identify signs of damage

 - Visual field testing: A computerized visual field analyzer that determines whether your eye can detect small and dim lights in your peripheral vision

 Glaucoma is a blinding disease, but it is very treatable, often with the use of prescription eye drops.
-The goal of treatment is to lower the interocular pressure.
-With careful monitoring and treatment we can often prevent you from ever having any noticeable vision loss.
+The goal of treatment is to lower the intraocular pressure.
+With careful monitoring and treatment, we can often prevent noticeable vision loss.

 Depending on the type and severity of your glaucoma, Dr. Kirk may recommend one of the following treatments:

 - Eye drops to lower intraocular pressure

 - Laser treatment to increase the drainage of fluid from your eye